Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/An example arc.md

 > Three werewolf assassins.
 Minion: Assassin (motivation: to kill [[the hunters]]).

-Nina’s new werewolf pack will have taken a town (let’s call it “New Hampstead”) as their new territory, and will be beginning to take over the whole area.
+Nina’s new werewolf pack will have taken a town (let’s call it “New Hampstead”) as their new territory, and will be beginning to take over the whole [[area]].
 I’ll define that as a location, because sooner or later [[the hunters]] will go there.

 > New Hampstead and surrounds.
 Location: Den (motivation: to harbour [[monsters]]).